opencog/learn/scm/gram-class/README.md

 thermodynamics.
 The total number of connectors, the total number of words and the total number of disjuncts are all preserved.

+It is tempting to think of "shapes" as being kind-of-like "moieties" in chemistry, but the analogy is misleading and fails at multiple levels.
+The only commonality is that detailed balance remains: no matter how one splits and rearranges a collection of molecules, the total number of atoms remains unchanged.
+So also here: the observation counts on connectors are preserved, no matter how they are re-arranged for form vector spaces.

 Semantic disambiguation
 -----------------------